 Artist: DeWitt Lockman N.A.
-Active: New York, Connecticut Title: Constance Eastman 1944 Category: Painting Medium: Oil Ground: Canvas Size: 50 x 40 inches Subject: Portrait Frame: High Quality Composition and Gold Leaf Frame Size Overall: 57.5 x 48 inches Seller's Notes/Description: Certificate of Authenticity with chain of ownership provenance will be included.
+Active: New York, Connecticut Title: Constance Eastman 1944 Category: Painting Medium: Oil Ground: Canvas Size: 50 x 40 inches Subject: Portrait Frame: High Quality Composition and Gold Leaf Frame Size Overall: 57.5 x 48 inches Seller's Notes/Description: Certificate of Authenticity will be included.
 Price: Please Contact Dealer

 The following biography is from the archives of askArt: